Kryha/KREAd/docs/glossary.md

 ```

 #### Unequip
 The unequip action allows the owner of a [Character](#character-sft) to transfer an item from the Character's Inventory to their own wallet.
-Only one Item can be unequipped at a time and the only requiremnt is ownership of the Character.
+Only one Item can be unequipped at a time and the only requirement is ownership of the Character.
 A user may want to unequip an item for the following reasons:
 1. To change the properties of a Character (look and stats)
 2. To manually equip a different item of the same category (consider using [swap](#swap) in this situation)
 3. To sell the item in the marketplace